vatsc/DS-Project-Team-Syntax-Terror-/README.md

+ # Contribution of each team member
+## The contribution of each team team member goes as follows:

+- Hrithik created the backend of our application while Chaitanya worked on its frontend(GUI part).
+- The integration of frontend and the backend was the most important part.
+It was handled by Hrithik and Chaitanya.
+- The priority linked list for sorting the tasks based on the priority was created by Vansh with its functionalities.
+- Finally, the documentation and pseudocode was done entirely by Ashka.

 # Walnut

 Walnut is a simple application framework built with Dear ImGui and designed to be used with Vulkan - basically this means you can seemlessly blend real-time Vulkan rendering with a great UI library to build desktop applications.
 The plan is to expand Walnut to include common utilities to make immediate-mode desktop apps and simple Vulkan applications.